carineang/tp/docs/DeveloperGuide.md

 The additional reasons include exceeding the maximum number of unique indexes that can be deleted of 100, or when `START_INDEX` > `END_INDEX` for the range-format.

 #### Planned:

-The application should be able to provide more informative error messages such as "Maximum number of contacts exceeded" when the maximum number of unique indexes specified for deletion exceeds 100, or for range-formats, when the start index and end index do not conform to the constraints specified in the user guide.
+The application should provide more informative and specific error messages that contain the reason for failing to delete contact(s), such as when the number of unique indexes to be deleted exceeds 100 (e.g., "Maximum number of contacts exceeded").

+It should also display relevant error messages when the indexes specified in the format do not comply with the constraints specified in the user guide for their respective formats.
+For example, displaying that the start and end index of a ranged-delete is out-of-order when `START_INDEX` is greater than `END_INDEX`, or displaying which specified index was invalid if multiple indexes are provided.

-### 6. Selecting a client contact in contact list
+### 5. Selecting a client contact in contact list

 #### Current:
 When a new command is called, the selected contact in the contact list will be unselected by the application.